 Craig is General Counsel at Irving Oil Limited.
 As a lawyer with a professional accounting designation, Craig is a member of the Society of Trust and Estate Practitioners with extensive experience providing advice on corporate governance, finance, estate planning, taxation, by-laws, and member relations.
 With over two decades of experience helping meet organizational goals using diplomacy and expertise, he is well-versed in contract negotiations, leading projects, drafting policies, and providing training for legal and non-legal staff.

-Craig is a committed volunteer, donor, and member of the YMCA of Greater Saint John.
-He has served many positions on the Board of Directors including Director, Treasurer, and Chair.
-Craig is currently the Chair of the YMCA of Greater Saint John Endowment Fund Board of Directors.
+Craig is a committed volunteer, donor, and member of the YMCA of Southwestern New Brunswick.
+He has served in many governance positions with the YMCA of Southwestern New Brunswick and its Endowment Fund including being a former Chair of each organization.

 IMMEDIATE PAST CHAIR